miguel-ll/discord-bots/README.md

-# musicbot-discord
+# Discord Bots
-Solutions for a music bot for discord.
+Solutions for discord bots.
 - sample.py - music bot using the dismusic library.
 - musicbot.py - easy to use music bot, with a few commands.
+- coolandnewbot.py - costumizable and functional discord bot.